How to use ReNom TDA ¶

 We use map function to map point cloud to topological space.

-We set three parameter, resolution, overlap and clusterer.
+We set three parameter, resolution, overlap, eps and min_samples.

 Resolution means the number of division.
 It effects the number of nodes.